BYUHPC/slurm/README.md

-# Slurm 14.03.6 + LEVEL_BASED
+# Slurm 14.03.9 + LEVEL_BASED

 This Slurm fork contains the code for the LEVEL_BASED prioritization mechanism.
-It has been committed to Slurm's *master* branch for inclusion in 14.11.
+It was committed to Slurm's *master* branch for inclusion in 14.11 but was superseded by our new Fair Tree algorithm.
+The results are the same in both algorithms but Fair Tree is a much cleaner approach.

 ### Documentation